Intracorneal Ring Segments

 The pachymeter (optical, ultrasonic) is used to measure corneal thickness.

-Accurate determination of corneal thickness preoperatively allows the surgeon to set the depth of incision to two thirds of the measured result.
+Accurate determination of corneal thickness preoperatively allows the surgeon to set the depth of the incision to two-thirds of the measured result.

-Orbscan II by Orbtek uses both 40 scanned slits and Placido methods to provide anterior and posterior corneal curvature in addition to data on corneal thickness.
+Orbscan II by Orbtek uses 40 scanned slits and Placido methods to provide anterior and posterior corneal curvature and data on corneal thickness.

 Procedures